 This piece gives you a four-question filter to find out if you qualify, and the back-of-napkin math to estimate how much you're looking at.

-I spoke with Parker Burr, founder of Evana, to put this together.
+I spoke with Parker Burr, founder of Evana, to get a deeper practitioner insight on the topic.

 Evana is a drawback platform built specifically for ecommerce brands, and Parker has processed claims across a wide range of Shopify and DTC operators.
 The framework and math in this article come directly from our conversation.